Category:712 Structural Steel Construction

 In certain instances, non-destructive testing (NDT) may be required to be conducted on steel components of a bridge.
 The contractor will be responsible for providing and certified NDT technician to conduct the testing.
 This technician will usually be an employee of a third party inspection agency.
 Certification for NDT technicians will be in accordance with the requirements of The American Society for Nondestructive Testing (ASNT) Recommended Practice SNT-TC-1A.
 MoDOT does not maintain an approved list of NDT technicians.
 The Bridge Division does review certifications for testing agencies and keep a list of personnel of these agencies with their respective certifications.

-For projects that require NDT in the field, the inspector should collect the information from the contractor as to who will be providing the NDT services.
-The inspector should then contact the Bridge Division to determine if the NDT technician’s certifications have been reviewed.
-If the certifications have not been reviewed, the contractor should submit the certifications to the Resident Engineer to be forwarded to the Bridge Division.
-These certifications should include, as a minimum, the technicians test scores, work experience, and annual eye exam results.
+For projects that require NDT in the field, the inspector will collect the information from the contractor as to who will be providing the NDT services.
+The inspector will then contact the Bridge Division Fabrication Section to determine if the NDT technician’s certifications have been reviewed.
+If the certifications have not been reviewed, the contractor shall submit the certifications to the Resident Engineer to be forwarded to the Bridge Division at Fabrication@modot.mo.gov.
+These certifications shall include, as a minimum, the technicians test scores, work experience, and annual eye exam results.

 712.2 Materials Inspection for Sec 712